 The major sites of lymphoid tissue are:

-Bone marrow: The bone marrow is the spongy tissue inside certain bones.
+Bone marrow: The bone marrow is the liquid, spongy tissue inside certain bones.
 New blood cells (including some lymphocytes) are made there.

 Digestive tract: The stomach, intestines, and many other organs also have lymph tissue.